 In dogs, their ears may go back and their tail may be firmly tucked under their body.

-Dogs may excessively lick or chew their skin and fur, this is not a symptom commonly seen in humans.
+Dogs may excessively lick or chew their skin, this is not a symptom commonly seen in humans.

 Humans are more likely to become withdrawn, whereas dogs can become overly aggressive, growling or biting.